manuthebyte/NightcoreMod/NightcoreMod/README.md

 - `Preview Pitch`: Apply pitch changes to the menu preview audio as well

 > Note: Preview Pitch functionality is currently toggleable, but actual pitch handling for previews is still under development.

 ---

+## 🛠️ License

+MIT License – because freedom is cool 🕊️
+Use it, mod it, remix it.

+---

+## 🧠 Credits

+Developed with love by [@manuthebyte](https://github.com/manuthebyte) 💙
+Huge shoutout to the [BSMG](https://bsmg.wiki/) community for the tools and knowledge!

+---
 ## ❤️ Support